 Zinc And Selenium

-Foods: Cereals, whole grains, kidney beans, and egg whites.
+The suggested foods are cereals, whole grains, kidney beans, and egg whites.

-7. Get A Balanced Diet Rather Than Supplements
+7. Get A Balanced Diet, Not Supplements

 We have various supplements available for hair, but it’s best to get all your nutrients from the food that you eat every day.
 A varied balanced diet is the one that contains all the food groups and vitamins and minerals necessary for good healthy hair.